Dialysis

 Acts 4:12

-Father, you provided a way, when there was no way.
-You saw a solution, though it would cost you the life of your one and only, dearly beloved Son.
-And you did it all.
-We could do nothing to earn your love, or your forgiveness.
-Indeed, Your Word says that while we were yet sinners, Christ died for us.
+God the Father provided a way, when there was no way.
+He found the solution, though it would cost the life of His one and only, dearly beloved Son.
+He did it all.
+We could do nothing to earn His love, or His forgiveness.